MohanNalgire/InterviewQuestions/FrontEnd/TypeScript/Typescript_Basic/questions/typescriptTypes/descriptiveQuestions.md

-### What is differece in Java and Typscirpt type annotations?
+### What is differece in **Java** and **Typscirpt** type annotations?

 TypeScript doesn’t use “types on the left”-style declarations like int x = 0; Type annotations will always go after the thing being typed.

 ### What is functions paramter type annotations?

+### What are the problems with inference for **Functions** in typescript?

+- TypeScript infers the type of variables when there is no explicit information available in the form of type annotations.
+- Typescript never infers function arguments.
+So, unless we specify them, they are always going to be any.
+- Type inference does not work for parameters in the case of functions.
+It only guesses the type of the return statement.

+### Why is TypeScript unable to infer the type of function parameters when implementing a generic interface?

 ### What is functions return type annoations?